Skip to main content

 2. Hold both scroll wheels for 10 seconds

-3. Screen goes dark and Tesla logo appears
+3. Screen goes dark and the Tesla logo appears

 4. Wait 2-3 minutes for full restart